Medical Services and Information- COVID-19

 Diagnostic Testing and Screening

 Testing for COVID-19 will be available on the Health Sciences, Lake Shore, and Water Tower Campuses.
 Diagnostic testing for COVID-19 will be available to students displaying symptoms.
 Students should call Dial-a-Nurse at 773-508-8883 if they have any questions about testing services.
-Any student reporting symptoms of COVID-19 will have access to testing through the Wellness Center.* Testing will NOT take place in the Wellness Center, there have been new satellite clinics created to accommodate the increased testing needs from COVID-19.
-These clinics will be staffed by Wellness Center medical providers.
-If you are referred to testing, you will be told where to go for testing (The locations are also below).
+Any student reporting symptoms of COVID-19 will have access to testing through the Wellness Center.

 For COVID-related purposes only, please bring your insurance card (if you have one) to the testing site.